Before You Get Started

 - When new records are created from your specified Main List, we'll check the native Email Address field in Salesforce first if the email address already exists.

-- If using Salesforce NPSP, please enable this feature, especially for records creation, to prevent duplicates to be created.
+- If using Salesforce NPSP, please enable this feature, especially for records creation, to prevent duplicates from being created.

 Create Organization Affiliation Only for New Records from Constant Contact (Nonprofit Success Pack Feature)